 NOTE: If you are interested in strictly anonymizing vendor/supplier names for submissions, please view our page on Anonymous Submissions.

-To enable the Best Value setting for your project, click on the Actions -> Edit Project button on your Details page and check the box next to the Best Value feature:
+To enable the Best Value setting for your project, click on the Actions -> Edit Project button on your Details page and check the box next to the Best Value feature, found under the Configurations dropdown menu:

 NOTE: To be able to select Best Value as the project level, it must be enabled for your entire portal first.
 If you don't see this option and wish to gain access to it, please contact us at firstname.lastname@example.org.